Note: reference to dollars is in U.S. currency and state estate tax will not be addressed.

 The American Taxpayer Relief Act passed on January 1, 2013, increases the top rate to 40% from 35%.
 For 2017, the exclusion is $5.49M (which is the 2015 inflation-adjusted $5M exclusion).
 The Act also repeals the 5% surtax on estates over $10M; permanently extends portability of one spouse’s unused $5M inflation-adjusted exclusion to the surviving spouse and extends the deduction for State estate tax in arriving at the taxable estate.

-- For 2017, taxable estates at $5.49M or less will not result in U.S. estate tax for U.S. citizens and those domiciled in the U.S. because of the unified credit available to them.
-The 2016 exemption is $5.45M.
+- For 2018, taxable estates at $11.18M or less will not result in U.S. estate tax for U.S. citizens and those domiciled in the U.S. because of the unified credit available to them.
+The 2019 exemption is expected to be $11.4M.

 - Taxable estates at $60K or less will not result in U.S. estate tax for Canadians (non-U.S. citizens).

 - For Canadians, the Canada/U.S. Tax Treaty provides for a marital credit and a proration of the unified credit.
-If is not eligible to claim the marital credit, a taxable estate greater than $60K could still result in estate tax because the unified credit afforded to U.S. persons is only available to Canadians, on a prorated basis.
+If one is not eligible to claim the marital credit to defer the potential estate tax on transfers to a spouse, a taxable estate greater than $60K could still result in estate tax because the unified credit afforded to U.S. persons is only available to Canadians, on a prorated basis.
 Even if you were eligible to claim the marital credit, there may still be estate tax, depending on the taxable value of your estate.
 With the marital credit, or a QDT, you only have deferred the estate tax until the death of the surviving spouse provided the asset is still owned.

 - After 2012, your exposure to estate tax will be greater with a 40% top rate.